tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Express and exaggerate the scary nature of pianos from the sheer complexity and large amount of keys it has
+1. Express and exaggerate the scary nature of pianos from the sheer complexity and large amount of keys

 ## 2 - 3 - Drums